Written by Tim McGonigle, PT

 A Primer On Bone Development And Decay

 Our skeletal structure initially forms with cartilage and by the time we are born some of the cartilage cells have been replaced with bone cells (the process of ossification) in the shafts of our long bone.
 Ossification is often complete in females by 18 years old and in males perhaps as late as 25 years old.
-This developmental period is the opportunity to build your “Bone bank”.
+This developmental period is the opportunity to build your “bone bank”.
 For this reason, Dr. Beck states that osteopenia and osteoporosis should not be seen as an aging certainty, but as a missed childhood opportunity.
 As you will see, lifestyle beyond these years also has a strong influence on bone health later in life.

 Proactive awareness is critical as prevention is much easier than playing catch up once a deficit is established.
 Ensuring children have a calcium rich diet with adequate vitamin D from either sun exposure or supplements, and a thoughtful dose of impact activities on a daily basis sets kids up to optimize their bone health throughout life.
 Of course, good dietary habits and exposure to impact activities must continue throughout life to preserve bone density.
 There must be a balance between stimulating bone density with impact forces and protecting joints and discs from the wear and tear of excessive compressive activities, just as sun exposure must be balanced with the risks.
 We accept that life requires thoughtfully balancing a multitude of often conflicting needs.

-The direction and change occurring is strongly influenced by the demands the tissues are subjected to.
+The direction and rate of change occurring is strongly influenced by the demands the tissues are subjected to.
 Inadequate challenge due to a sedentary or even a modestly active lifestyle and weakening occurs to “meet” the lack of demand.
 If demands exceed the health and remodeling capacity of a tissue or system, breakdown occurs (stress or compression fractures).
 But thoughtfully dosing high demands with adequate remodeling time enhances the health and functional tolerances of every tissue and system in our bodies, even into our old age.

 The two common barometers of bone health are a T-score, which indicates bone density as compared to a 20 to 30-year-old of the same gender and race, and a Z-score which indicates bone density against one’s age and gender peers.
 A T-score of (-)1 to 2.4 indicates demineralization/weakening of the structure of bone (Osteopenia) and a score of (-)2.5 or less indicates significant demineralization/weakening of the structure of bone (Osteoporosis).